 A concern or complaint can be made in person, in writing (email, letter or complaint form) or by telephone.
-It may also be made by a third party acting on your behalf, as long as they have appropriate consent to do so.
+It may also be made by a third party acting on your behalf, if they have appropriate consent to do so.

-If you wish to raise a concern, i.e. seeking reassurance about a particular issue, your first point of contact is usually your child's class teacher or the Phase Leader.
-If you have difficulty discussing a concern with a particular member of staff, please contact the Phase Leader, the Headteacher, a Learning Mentor, who will refer you to another member of staff.
+If you wish to raise a concern, i.e. seeking reassurance about a particular issue, your first point of contact is usually your child's class teacher.
+If you have difficulty discussing a concern with a particular member of staff, please contact the Headteacher, who will refer you to another member of staff.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, they may refer you to another staff member, who may be more senior but does not have to be.
-The ability to consider the concern objectively and impartially is important, so you could be referred to a school governor.
-However, that governor cannot then be involved if the concern progresses into a formal complaint.
-You should expect to receive a written acknowledgement within five school working days and a full response within 15 school working days of receiving the concern.
+It is important your concern is dealt with objectively and impartially.
+You should expect to receive a written acknowledgement within five school days and a full response within 15 school days of receiving the concern.

-If you wish to make a formal complaint, you should follow the stages outlined in this procedure.
+If you wish to make a formal complaint, you should follow the stages outlined in this procedure (pages 6 to 9).
 It is helpful if you complete the complaint form at the end of this procedure (Appendix 2) as it ensures the school has all the necessary details about the complaint.
+However, you may also raise your complaint in person or by telephone, in which case the person you raise the complaint with will complete the form.